epw/consensus/consensus.md

 #### Upkeep

 If an Anchor’s Status Track hits Code N, you have lost them.
 Depending on the nature of the needed upkeep, this could mean many different things about their place in the world.
 You might get evicted from your home, or find that the house has become literally unlivable.
 A Connection Anchor most likely feels neglected by you and decides to go their own way.
-A Memories Anchor might stop reminding you of what it once did, or it might finally break, and you feel your connection to that part of your life break as well.
+An Emotional Anchor might stop reminding you of what it once did, or it might finally break, and you feel your connection to that part of your life break as well.

 #### Threats to Anchors